GuillaumeLeclerc/number-parsing/README.md

 # number-parsing [![Build Status](https://travis-ci.org/GuillaumeLeclerc/numberParsing.svg?branch=master)](https://travis-ci.org/GuillaumeLeclerc/numberParsing)

 When you are receiving data from all over the world you might encounter problems while using `parseFloat` or `parseInt`.
-This libraray is here to help you handling all locales with one single piece of code.
+This library is here to help you handling all locales with one single piece of code.

 ## Install